septentrio-gnss/septentrio_gnss_driver/README.md

 # ROSaic = ROS + mosaic

 ## Overview
-This repository keeps track of the driver development process.
-Our goal is to build a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic - one of Septentrio's cutting-edge GNSS receiver families - and beyond.
+This repository hosts a ROS Melodic and Noetic driver (i.e. for Linux only) - written in C++ - that works with mosaic - one of Septentrio's cutting-edge GNSS receiver families - and beyond.
 Since Noetic will only be supported until 2025, we plan to make ROSaic compatible with ROS2.

 Main Features:
 - Supports serial, TCP/IP and USB connections, the latter being compatible with both serial and TCP/IP protocols